-One of the things I learned late in life is that a life lived without vision leads to a life without direction, passion, power, purpose or significance.
+One of the things I learned late in life is that a life lived without vision leads to a life without direction, passion, purpose or significance.

 🙋🏽♀️I decided to stop trying to control my destiny through my actions.
 My choices.
 My decisions.
 My planning.

 Pain and Pressure

 Not too long ago, I was telling a friend how much I had grown over the past 3 years and she wanted to know my secret.
 So I simply said, “pain and pressure.”
 I think most of us want to grow personally AND professionally but we wouldn’t dare ask for more pain and pressure to be added to our lives right?

 11 years ago on May 1st, I lost my mother to ovarian cancer.
 She had battled the disease for 3 years and died a few weeks after her 49th birthday.
 I remember my mother saying during her last few weeks of life that she had to get better because she still had a purpose to fulfill on this earth.
 When I heard these words, I remember saying in my heart: